Carpal tunnel syndrome

 How will I feel after my operation?

-You may be in a little discomfort after your surgery and this is quite normal, but it is not common to be in large amounts of pain.
-You may take simple painkillers such as paracetamol if you feel it necessary and you are able to take this kind of medication.
+You may be in a little discomfort after your surgery.
+This is quite normal, but it is not common to be in large amounts of pain.
+You can take simple painkillers such as paracetamol if you feel it necessary and you are able to take this kind of medication.

-What should I do if I experience pain at home?
+What should I do if I feel pain at home?

-If you experience a large increase in pain after you are sent home, and certainly if you start to feel unwell in yourself, you can contact your GP for advice regarding further management and pain relief.
-If this is outside GP hours then go to your nearest Emergency Department or Urgent Treatment Centre.
+If this is outside GP hours, go to your nearest Emergency Department or Urgent Treatment Centre.
 They may need to check your wound and can then advise on what to do next.

 When can I drive / go back to work?

-You will need someone to drive you home after your surgery.
-We recommend you return to driving when your hand feels comfortable when using if for general daily activities.
-This is often around one to two weeks after your surgery.
+Do not drive yourself home after your surgery.
+You will need to arrange for someone to drive you home.
+Do not return to driving until your hand feels comfortable when using it for general daily activities.
+This is often around 1 to 2 weeks after your surgery.

 When can I return to my normal activities?

-You should return to normal everyday activities as your pain allows, often around two to three weeks after your surgery.
+You should return to normal everyday activities as your pain allows, often around 2 to 3 weeks after your surgery.

 Will I need a follow-up appointment?